-Infinitely grateful to the doctor my pregnancy!
-I was 41 and most doctors offered a donor egg, but since for certain reasons I wanted to use donor material from a man, this did not suit me at all ...Dr Diana took an egg without stimulation, and the long-awaited pregnancy came!
+Infinitely grateful to the clinic my pregnancy!
+I was 41 and most doctors offered a donor egg, but since for certain reasons I wanted to use donor material from a man, this did not suit me at all ...
+In Scandinavia AVA-PETER the doctor took an egg without stimulation, and the long-awaited pregnancy came!
 The doctor could be contacted at any time, always explained everything in detail!
 Thank you!

 I cannot express my gratitude with words, but I’ll try.
 I would just like to say that I’ve tried IVF 14 times with zero results.
 I was denied treatment at another well-known clinic, so I went to Scandinavia AVA-PETER.The first time I saw the doctor, a young woman, she looked at me with enthusiasm and clearly explained everything from A to Z. After my first consultation with the doctor, I had a clear understanding of what to do next.
 Within 3 months of our first meeting, I received the first four-digit hCG in my life.
 Those who have encountered this problem will understand what I am talking about.
 I am grateful to fate for this meeting.
 It is hard to find doctors like this – they are one of a kind.
 Thanks for everything!

 CONSULTATION WIHT A MANAGER